 The most recent data from the American Cancer Society estimated over 1.6 million new cancer diagnoses in 2015 alone—with 35,620 new cases resting in Indiana.
-Sadly, about 1,620 people are expected to die across the country every day from cancer; however, treatment options do exist, they’ve been successful in saving thousands upon thousands of lives.
+Sadly, about 1,620 people are expected to die across the country every day from cancer; however, treatment options do exist, and they’ve been successful in saving thousands of lives.

 Because of the large variety of chemotherapy drugs—as well the as types of cancers and locations within the body that it can grow—chemotherapy drugs can be administered in many different ways: orally, injected into the arteries, veins, under the skin, into the fluid around the spinal cord or brain, or into the muscles.
 For long-term treatment, surgically-implanted catheters may also be inserted into the body.

 Treatment is designed individually for each patient based on the type of cancer, where it has spread, and the patient’s individual medical history.
 Chemotherapy drugs are grouped by how they work, their chemical structure, and how they relate with other drugs.

 Common chemotherapy drugs and their processes are as follows.
 This list is by no means representative of all chemotherapy drugs.
 For a complete list, speak with a medical professional.

 Alkylating drugs damage the cell’s DNA, which keeps it from reproducing.
 Examples of alkylating drugs include the following:

 Antimetabolites interfere with DNA and RNA growth in cells by inserting themselves into the process to replace the normal “building blocks” of cell production.
 Some examples include the following:

 Anti-tumor antibiotics prevent the cell cycle from moving forward by changing the DNA inside of the cancer cells.
 Some anti-tumor antibodies include the following: